Derelict bungalow court behind chainlink fence

 The plan to extend the 710 Freeway, followed the logic of many urban planning ventures of the era: increase the flow of commerce at the expense of Black and brown communities.
 For the El Sereno Community Land Trust and their partners, the fight for the bungalows offers a way to make repairs for historical harm by promoting land ownership and self-determination for El Sereno residents.

-The 710 Freeway extension officially died on Gavin Newsome’s desk in 2019.
+The 710 Freeway extension officially died on Gavin Newsom’s desk in 2019.
 The next year, activists with Reclaiming Our Homes (ROH) brought the Caltrans buildings back into the public eye.
 Following Governor Newsom’s stay-at-home order, thirteen unhoused and housing-insecure families moved into vacant homes in El Sereno.
 They drew state-wide attention to the ways the pandemic exacerbated the homeless crisis and demanded public officials work to make these houses into homes.
 The El Sereno Community Land Trust proposal affirms their accountability to El Sereno residents and tenants organized with ROH and Untied Caltrans Tenants.

 Our Position